siduction/sidu-manual/data/en/0007-scripts_en.md

   *kernel-remover* removes unused kernels from the running system.
 It offers a selection of kernels, removes the selected ones and updates the boot menu.

+- **onoff**
+  *replacement for the removed command init.*

+  *onoff* makes the functionality removed by systemd 258~rc1-1, init 0 to init 6, available again to the user in a running system.

 ### Active in the background

 - **siduction-btrfs**